 Q: I’m a small employer and don’t have to offer insurance to my employees but I do.
 Do I need to do anything about this notification?

-If you offered employer-sponsored insurance to this employee (even if the law doesn’t require you to), they may not be eligible for tax credits.
-Email us at firstname.lastname@example.org and we’ll let you know.
+If you offered employer-sponsored insurance to this employee (even if the law doesn’t require you to), the person named in the letter may still be eligible for tax credits.
+Contact your tax preparer or legal counsel for more information.